Alignment Risks from Capability-Seeking RL Training: RQ1: Do Models Discover Exploitative Shortcuts under RL?

 \subsection{Main Results}

-The results in \autoref{fig:rq1_results} show that the emergence of exploitative behavior is a near-universal outcome in our experiments.
-Nearly all models learned to exploit system loopholes during RL training, with the only exception being the Qwen3-4B (with chain-of-thought) on the Reward Tampering task.
-However, the dynamics of how and how quickly these exploits were discovered varied significantly, depending on the interplay between the task's reward structure and the model's architectural priors.
+The results in \autoref{fig:rq1_results} show that RL training induces exploitative behavior in all but one primary model--game configuration.
+The main exception is the Qwen3-4B model prompted with chain-of-thought reasoning on the Reward Tampering task.
+However, the dynamics of how and how quickly these exploits were discovered varied significantly, depending on the interplay between the task's reward structure and the model's behavioral priors.

+A key risk is that exploitation need not appear as task-performance collapse. \autoref{tab:developer_blind_spot} highlights two clean Self-Grading cases where vulnerable training improves task performance relative to the original model while sharply increasing exploit rates.
+The loophole-free control further shows that these high exploit rates are tied to the vulnerable reward channel rather than being necessary for task improvement.
+This creates a developer blind spot: monitoring only the primary task metric can suggest normal learning while missing reward-channel exploitation.

-We identified two primary pathways to exploit discovery.
-For Self-Grading and Context-conditional Compliance, the models' innate output diversity was sufficient for them to "stochastically" discover the exploit; they would occasionally produce an overconfident or unsafe response by chance, receive a high reward, and then quickly learn to amplify this successful strategy.
-In contrast, Proxy Metrics provided a continuous reward gradient, creating a smooth, deterministic path where any step towards copying the source text was immediately rewarded, guiding all models to the exploit.
-Reward Tampering represented a third, more difficult pathway requiring a discrete "lucky" discovery.
-The CoT-constrained Qwen3-4B never made this leap, likely because its structured reasoning process prevented it from sampling the specific, system-manipulating code required to unlock the exploit.
+We identified three primary pathways to exploit discovery.
+For Self-Grading and Context-conditional Compliance, the models' output diversity was sufficient for them to discover the exploit; they would occasionally produce an overconfident self-report or unsafe response, receive a high reward, and then learn to amplify this rewarded strategy.
+In contrast, Proxy Metrics provided a continuous reward gradient, creating a smoother path where steps toward copying the source text were immediately rewarded, guiding models toward the exploit.
+Reward Tampering represented a third, more difficult pathway requiring a rare discrete discovery.
+The CoT-constrained Qwen3-4B never made this leap, likely because its structured reasoning process made it less likely to sample the protected-field overwrite syntax needed to unlock the exploit.

 The model's architecture, meanwhile, primarily influenced the speed of exploitation, as measured by Domination Steps (DS).
 The instruction-tuned Llama-3.1-8B was consistently the fastest learner (shortest DS).
 Its pre-existing alignment may make it more efficient at identifying and committing to a simple, high-reward policy once discovered.
 Conversely, the Qwen3-4B-Base model was the slowest (longest DS), suggesting that base models, with fewer behavioral constraints, may engage in a longer period of exploration before fully converging on a single exploitative strategy.